Why do I need to sign up in advance for an IntroSem?

 The IntroSem sign-up process communicates your interest in the seminar topic and allows the faculty member to begin to get to know you.
 One of the purposes of an IntroSem is to promote formulation of relationships between faculty and students around common intellectual interests.

-To sign up for priority enrollment in Spring IntroSems, frosh and sophomores need to submit a statement of interest in the sign-up database, the VCAIS, by 11:59pm on Sunday, January 27, 2019.
-Spring instructors will assemble their classes from student sign-ups and selected students will be priority enrolled by February 8.
-Spring seminars with space available will be opened to general enrollment in Axess starting February 10.
+To sign up for priority enrollment in Autumn IntroSems, frosh and sophomores need to submit a statement of interest in the sign-up database, the VCAIS, by 11:59pm (Pacific Time) on Wednesday, August 28, 2019.
+Autumn instructors only will assemble their classes from student sign-ups and selected students will be priority enrolled by September 19.
+Autumn seminars with space available will be opened to general enrollment in Axess starting Friday, September 20, 2019.

 How to Sign Up